celo-examples/Build-deploy-and-host-your-Celo-Smart-Contract-on-QuickNode-Using-Celo-Composer/README.md

 ## About the Project
-This is a simple dapp that shows how to use Celo composer and QuickNode RPC API.
+This is a simple dapp for storing and retrieving a number.
+This dapp shows how to use Celo composer and QuickNode RPC API.

 ## How to Setup the project
 - Fork/clone the repo